 How Equity Stripping Works When Creditor Threat Arises

 Implementing the best program for your situation is not all we must know in order to protect assets via equity stripping.
-We must also know what to do if a judgment or other non-consensual lien, such as a federal tax lien, attaches to equity stripped property (hereinafter we’ll include all such liens when we use the term ―judgment lien‖).
-Although a judgment lien may not attach to any actual equity, if we ever sell the property, the lien may follow the sold property afterwards.
+We must also know what to do if a judgment or other non-consensual lien, such as a federal tax lien, attaches to equity stripped property (hereinafter we’ll include all such liens when we use the term ―judgment lien).
+Although a judgment lien may not attach to any actual equity, if we ever sell the property, the lien may follow the sold property afterward.
 Since prior liens are usually paid-off at the point of sale, this means that these hostile liens could then be the first liens on the property once the buyer acquires it!
-Of course this would be unacceptable to the buyer, as well as to any institution that might finance the purchase, so before selling this property, we must get rid of all hostile liens.
+Of course, this would be unacceptable to the buyer, as well as to any institution that might finance the purchase; so before selling this property, we must get rid of all hostile liens.
 This is accomplished by having our friendly lien foreclose on the property.
 Foreclosure, of course, is only necessary when you want to sell equity-stripped property that has junior hostile liens on it.
 Often a favorable settlement is reached prior to this occurrence, and thus the hostile lien is removed and foreclosure is not necessary.

 Before discussing foreclosures, we must warn that not all states treat foreclosures identically.
 Therefore, checking with a local attorney is a must before foreclosing.
 With that in mind, foreclosures typically happen one of two ways: by judicial foreclosure, or by a private party foreclosure.
 The type of foreclosure depends on the type of lien filed against the property.
 If the lien is a mortgage, then foreclosure occurs under court supervision.
 A deed of trust is foreclosed without court oversight.
 Obviously, a deed of trust is easier to foreclose, since it doesn’t involve the court, and therefore a deed of trust should be used as the lien document of choice whenever possible.
 Regardless, however, expect to pay $2,000 to 5,000 to for the entire foreclosure process.